|

 MEETING

-Join Us For Our Annual Christmas / Holiday Party
+Join Us For Our Annual Christmas / Holiday Party!

-Entertainment and Refreshments will be provided
+Entertainment and Refreshments will be provided - just bring yourself and your guests!

-Happy Holidays! |
+Happy Holidays!

 What is a PODCAST?
 A podcast is a series of digital media files, either audio or video, that is released and downloaded through web syndication.
 The mode of delivery is what differentiates podcasts from other ways of accessing media files over the Internet.
 New files can thus be downloaded automatically by the podcatcher and stored locally on the user's computer or other device for offline use, giving simpler access to content.
 Like the term broadcast, podcast can refer either to an ongoing series or episodes of a particular program.